alikuandyk/alikuandyk/README.md

 <h1 align="center">Hi 👋, I'm Ali</h1>
 <h3 align="center">Java Developer From Kazakhstan</h3>

+- 🧠 About Me A passionate Java developer with a strong analytical mindset and a love for solving complex problems.
+I enjoy writing clean and maintainable code, and I’m always eager to learn new technologies.
+Skilled in backend development, database design, and building RESTful APIs

 - I'm currently a student at **Astana IT University**, majoring in Software Engineering [Astana IT University](https://astanait.edu.kz)

 - 🌱 I’m currently learning **Redis and Kafka**